 Coconut vs. Pine: Which litter is better for the environment?

-Coconut wins this round by a hair—both are super eco-friendly.
+Coconut cat litter wins this round by a hair—both are super eco-friendly.

 Coconut cat litter is made from the waste product of a booming coconut industry.
 There’s a lot to love about the production of coconut cat litter.
 Coconut litter is made from coconut husks—the “junk” left over after processing all of your favorite coconut goodies.
 It’s a renewable resource, and there’s no killing of coconut palms involved.
 Coconut cat litter is both biodegradable and compostable.
 Do your research before composting any cat litter, though—it’s important to remove any solid waste and take precautions to ensure your compost is safe.